Powerlearnproject/se-assignment-1-setting-up-your-developer-environment-makgolanethandy/README.md

 2. Install a Text Editor or Integrated Development Environment (IDE):
    Select and install a text editor or IDE suitable for your programming languages and workflow.
 Download and Install Visual Studio Code. https://code.visualstudio.com/Download.
-   -Open web browser and navigate to https://code.visualstudio.com/ -On the homepage, click the download option on the right corner -Chose option for Windows 10, 11 on the page
+-Open web browser and navigate to https://code.visualstudio.com/.
+On the homepage, click the download option on the right corner.
+Chose option for Windows 10, 11 on the pag.e
--Once the download is done, run the installer and follow the on-screen instruction to complete the installation.
+Once the download is done, run the installer and follow the on-screen instruction to complete the installation.
--Launch Visual code.
+Launch Visual code.

 3. Set Up Version Control System:
 Install Git and configure it on your local machine.
 Create a GitHub account for hosting your repositories.
 Initialize a Git repository for your project and make your first commit. https://github.com

--Download latest Git version for windows on https://www.git-scm.com/downloads Once its done downloading, run the the installer (.exe file) -Follow the prompts to complete the installation
+-Download latest Git version for windows on https://www.git-scm.com/downloads.
+Once its done downloading, run the the installer (.exe file).
+Follow the prompts to complete the installation.
--To confirm installation, open command prompt (Run as administrator) and write “git --version” and press Enter to confirm installation and version of Git installed.
+To confirm installation, open command prompt (Run as administrator) and write “git --version” and press Enter to confirm installation and version of Git installed.

- To configure on local machine (add your name and email address) -Open command prompt (press start button, search command prompt and run as administrator)
+ To configure on local machine (add your name and email address):
+Open command prompt (press start button, search command prompt and run as administrator).
-- Write the below commands to set your name and email address git config --global user.name "Name"  (Replace “Name” with you name) git config --global user.email "Email address" (Replace “Email” with your email address) -Once completed, check your configuration setting using the command Git config --list
+Write the below commands to set your name and email address:
+1-git config --global user.name "Name"  (Replace “Name” with you name).
+2-git config --global user.email "Email address" (Replace “Email” with your email address) Once completed, check your configuration setting using the command 1-Git config --list

-4. Install Necessary Programming Languages and Runtimes:
+4.Install Necessary Programming Languages and Runtimes:
   Instal Python from http://wwww.python.org programming language required for your project and install their respective compilers, interpreters, or runtimes.
 Ensure you have the necessary tools to build and execute your code.

--Go to webpage and search https://www.python.org/ -Click on downloads and choose your operating system -Select the latest python and download
+Go to webpage and search https://www.python.org/.
+Click on downloads and choose your operating system.
+Select the latest python and download.
--Once download is done, double click on it and install -Customize the installation by checking the box on Add Python 3.8 to PATH -Follow the prompts until installation is done.
+Once download is done, double click on it and install.
+Customize the installation by checking the box on Add Python 3.8 to PATH.
+Follow the prompts until installation is done.
--To confirm installation, Open command prompt and write the command below python --version
+To confirm installation, Open command prompt and write the command below: python --version

 5. Install Package Managers:
    If applicable, install package managers like pip (Python).
--Install virtual environment
+Install virtual environment:
--Open Git bash
+Open Git bash.
--Write the command to create virtual environment: python -m pip install virtualenv
+Write the command to create virtual environment: python -m pip install virtualenv.
-- To activate virtual environment, write command: source myenv/Scripts/activate
+To activate virtual environment, write command: source myenv/Scripts/activate.

 6. Configure a Database (MySQL):
    -Download and install MySQL database on https://dev.mysql.com/downloads/windows/installer/5.7.html